BearXP/review-pending-transactions.com-spam/readme.md

 Using the top passwords from here:
 > https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/Common-Credentials/10k-most-common.txt

-Looking at my anz CRN it's a 9 digit number, so using random to generate a number between 100000000 - 999999999.
+Looking at my ANZ CRN it's a 9 digit number, so using random to generate a number between 100000000 - 999999999.

 ## run spam.py
 See the spam.py file.

-My plan is to spam them every 4 seconds, just so it's somewhat believable ?
+My plan is to spam them every 4 seconds, I thought I would just let it run through the passwords for a few days and hopefully they don't do any kind of detailed analysis on the timing to figure out which posts are mine, and which posts are from their real victims.

+I should mention that I start a new requests session & grab a cookie every time I go to their home page, I just thought I would make it slightly harder on them by using new cookies for every request, so hopefully it's just a bit harder to decipher which requests are mine and which are real.
+I fully recognise that they might just be able to do something with my IP address, but I wasn't willing to put in the time to figure that out.

-I've seen lots of people just spam them with thousands of requests in parallel, which might also be ok, but they might just delete a small batch of data over the time period.
+I've seen lots of people on YouTube just spam them with thousands of requests in parallel, which might also be ok, but they might just ignore the results over the hour that until I ran out of passwords, and go back to it.
+I thought maybe by spamming in smaller chunks I might mess them up for longer?

+I don't know, happy to have feedback from someone who knows what they're actually doing :)

 # Results